Jonas is a journalist turned researcher, entrepreneur and strategist with experience in media, governance and

-Jonas preaches regularly at Peace Church, an international English-speaking church community from over 25 nations.
+Jonas preaches at Peace Church, an international English-speaking church community from over 25 nations.
 He consulted in the development of sunday - urban christian life, an unconventional church experience in Munich.
-Jonas now serves on the funding committee for the MUT startup program of the Lutheran Church of Bavaria, after advising on digital transformation in its future think tank and prototyping the church news aggregator kirche.news.
+Jonas serves on the board of the Lutheran Church of Bavaria's MUT innovation fund, after advising on digital transformation in its PuK think tank and prototyping the church news aggregator kirche.news.

 He co-authored Wer's Glaubt, Wird Selig (2013) and published several academic books and articles.
 Jonas has translated a children's book series on global issues and works as a bilingual journalist, manager and strategist based in Munich, Germany.